-The museum on Main Street is open Easter - mid-October, Monday - Friday (10am - 4pm).
+The Mull museum on Main Street is open Easter - October, Monday - Saturday (10am - 4pm).
 Operated solely by volunteers.
 Donations welcome.

 In 1997, the old Victorian Gothic primary school opened as the home of An Tobar Arts Centre with exhibition, cafe, plus performance and youth projects spaces.
 This can be found up the steep hill on Argyll Terrace (Tel: 01688 302 211 / Fax: 01688 302 218).
 The cafe and shop are open Tuesday - Saturday, 10am - 4pm.

 The Mull Little Theatre has new premises at Druimfin, just outside Tobermory.
 The company also has many touring shows (01688 302828).